 If you like browsing through social media, fill your feed with informational and inspirational accounts that can constantly remind you of the benefits of a plant-based diet and give you new tips.

-Hopefully, you feel like you’ve gained a good overview of the topic by now.
+Hopefully, you feel like you’ve gained a good overview of the WFPB diet, the problem with animal foods versus plant-based foods and the basics of plant-based nutrition by now.
 We wanted to keep the information rather bite-sized so as to not overwhelm you.

-At the same time, continuing education is really helpful and motivates you to deepen your commitment, find your own perfect way of eating plant-based and find more and more good reasons to keep with this lifestyle.
+At the same time, continuing education is really helpful and motivates you to deepen your commitment, find your own perfect way of eating plant-based and find more and more good reasons to keep with your WFPB diet.

 You’ll also find it a lot easier to get through future arguments with non-vegans and will be able to counter their hesitation and suspicion with some solid facts.

 The great health benefits usually don’t take a lot of time until you notice them, and when you do, they’ll further motivate you on your path – and, as in our case, it may bring with it the hunger to learn more about what’s possible: to know how to support the health of our family members, get creative with nutritious food and how to eat out anywhere in the world.